-Generally, the recipient of a dividend equivalent award will recognize ordinary compensation income at the time the dividend equivalent award is received equal to the fair market value of the amount received.
-The Company generally will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that the recipient is required to recognize as a result of the dividend equivalent award, provided that the deduction is not otherwise disallowed under the Code.
+The grant of a dividend equivalent will not result in taxable income to the recipient.
+Generally, the recipient of a dividend equivalent award will recognize ordinary compensation income at the time the payment underlying the dividend equivalent is received, or, to the extent such payment is restricted stock, at the time such restricted stock vests, equal to the fair market value of the amount received.
+The Company generally will be entitled to a deduction for federal income tax purposes equal to the amount of ordinary income that the recipient is required to recognize pursuant to the dividend equivalent award at the time of the recipient's recognition, provided that the deduction is not otherwise disallowed under the Code.